-Physical improvements which improve, extend, or increase capacity of public utilities and utility-related land, easements and facilities in order to serve the Area and/or accompany transportation improvements as appropriate.
-Projects may include physical above- or below-ground improvements which facilitate the provision of water, storm water, sewer, and other public services to the Area, including regional storm water solutions.
+Physical improvements which improve, extend, or increase capacity of public utilities and utility-related land, easements, and facilities in order to serve the Area and/or accompany transportation improvements as appropriate.
+Projects may include, but are not limited to, physical above- or below-ground improvements which facilitate the provision of water, storm water, sewer, and other public services to the Area, including regional storm water solutions.